Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Experimental Framework

 We used the definition of attack success rate presented by \citet{bryniarski2021evading} as part of their evaluation methodology.
 Attack efficacy is measured through Attack Success Rate at N, SR@N: proportion of deliberate attacks achieving their objectives subject to the condition that the defense's false-positive rate is configured to N\%.
 The underlying motivation is that in real-life scenarios we must strike a delicate balance between security and precision.
 A 5\% false positive is acceptable, while extreme cases might even use 50\%.
 Our results proved excellent so we set N to a low 5\%, i.e., SR@5.

-Throughout the experiments, the allowed perturbation was constrained by an L-infinity norm, denoted as $\Vert \cdot \Vert_{\infty}$, with a maximum magnitude set to $\epsilon=16/255$.
+Throughout the experiments, the allowed perturbation was constrained by an L-infinity norm, denoted as $\Vert \cdot \Vert_{\infty}$, with a maximum magnitude set to $\epsilon=\frac{16}{255}$.
 We employed an adversarial attack strategy, specifically utilizing 100 iterations of PGD with a step size parameter $\alpha$ set to 0.03.
 This approach was employed to generate adversarial instances and assess the resilience of the classifier under scrutiny.
 We then evaluated the classifiers on the attacked test set---the results are delineated in \autoref{tab:benign_adversarial_pgd_acc}.

 Afterwards, we split the training data into training ($70\%$) and validation sets ($30\%$).
-We trained 3 VGG-based and 3 ResNet-based adversarial detectors for $20$ epochs, using the Adam optimizer (with default $\beta_1$ and $\beta_2$ values), with a learning rate of $1e-4$, \texttt{CosineAnnealing} learning-rate scheduler with $T_{\text{max}}=10$, and a batch size of $256$.
+We trained 3 VGG-based and 3 ResNet-based adversarial detectors for $20$ epochs, using the Adam optimizer (with default $\beta_1$ and $\beta_2$ values), with a learning rate of $1e-4$, \texttt{CosineAnnealing} learning-rate scheduler with $T_{\text{max}}=10$, and a batch size of $32$.
 We tested the adversarial detectors on the test set that was comprised of one half clean images and one half attacked images: They all performed almost perfectly.

-After the initial clean training phase we performed adversarial finetuning on the adversarial detectors.
-This involved attacking them with an adaptive adversarial attack, e.g., OPGD.
-We ran the adversarial finetuning for $20$ epochs, using the same optimizer, \texttt{ReduceLROnPlateau} learning rate scheduler with patience parameter set to $3$, and batch size of $256$.
-Then, we tested on a test set---with equal distribution of clean images and OPGD-attacked images.
+Following the initial clean training phase, we implemented our proposed \texttt{RADAR} approach, which involves adversarial fine-tuning on the adversarial detectors.
+This process entailed attacking the detectors to an adaptive adversarial attack, specifically the OPGD attack.
+The adversarial fine-tuning was conducted over the course of 20 epochs, utilizing the same optimizer and the \texttt{ReduceLROnPlateau} learning rate scheduler, with the patience parameter set to 3, and a batch size of 32.
+Subsequently, the performance was evaluated on a test set consisting of an equal distribution of clean images and images subjected to OPGD attacks.